plutov/slack-stranger-bot/README.md

  - User opens conversation with Stranger Bot.
  - Types `hi`.
- - Stranger Bot finds random user who doesn't participate currently in Stranger conversation.
+ - Stranger Bot finds random active user who doesn't participate currently in Stranger conversation.
  - All following messages sent by user to Bot will be forwarded by Bot to Stranger user.
  - Any user can type `bye` to finish conversation, and type `hi` again to start a new random one.